tunapanda/swag-old/README.md

 which are the badges that the user will earn upon completing the swagpath.
-The prerequisites are never "hard", i.e. the system will never stop a user from exploring or attempting a swagpath, rather the system will let the user access any swagpath he or she wants to acces.
+The prerequisites are never "hard", i.e. the system will never stop a user from exploring or attempting a swagpath, rather the system will let the user access any swagpath he or she wants to access.
 If the user does not have the prerequisites for a particular swagpath, the system will hint the user that it might make sense to collect the prerequisite swag first.

 A swagpath contains a number of items, and each such item is called a swagifact.
 A swagifact